 Some visible glare when placed directly opposite bright lights or windows.

 The TCL QM7K is a very good TV for sports.
 It's very bright in SDR, and its reflection handling in indirect lighting conditions is impressive; it really diminishes the impact of most lights.
 Unfortunately, it doesn't fare as well with lights placed directly opposite it, but it's passable.
 You're in luck if you like to watch your sports from streaming services, as the TV really excels when smoothing out low-bitrate content; it's hard to notice any macro-blocking, although there's some minor loss of detail.
-It doesn't fare as well when upscaling low-resolution content, like when watching sports from cable, so sports won't appear as clean-looking as you'd like.
 The TV's SDR color volume is good, so jerseys look lively and colorful, and they also look exactly as they should due to the TV's great SDR accuracy.
-Unfortunately, like many LED TVs, its viewing angle isn't the best for wide-angle viewing since the image noticeably dims when viewed from the sides.
-There's also some noticeable dirty screen effect, although it's more noticeable in dim scenes, of which there are few in sports.
+Unfortunately, there are some trails of unwanted colors and blur around the edges of fast-moving objects and players, which affects motion clarity.
+Like many LED TVs, its viewing angle isn't ideal for wide-angle viewing, as the image noticeably dims when viewed from the sides.

 Colorful in SDR content.